Learn how to invest in Lime stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 When early investors and employees need liquidity, and the company generates more significant revenue, the company will decide on the best way to go public — a traditional IPO, direct IPO, or SPAC merger.

-Where can I find the Lime S-1 Filing?
+Where is the find the Lime S-1 Filing?

 The Lime S-1 filing won’t be publicly available until released.
 Once it is public, we’ll post it here.